Southern Pacific Club-Lounge No.2979 was originally built in 1912 by the Pullman Car

-- Vestibule end of the car has been rebuilt, including fabrication of stairs, vestibule floor and supports, and diaphragm.
+- Vestibule end rebuilt, including fabrication of stairs, floor, supports, and diaphragm.

-- Exterior has been painted in the classic SP two-tone gray scheme
+- Exterior painted in the classic SP two-tone gray scheme

 - Significant external body work